swcarpentry/r-novice-gapminder/_episodes/14-tidyr.md

 ~~~
 {: .output}

-That may seem trivial with this particular dataframe, but sometimes you have one
+That may seem trivial with this particular dataframe, but sometimes you have 1
-ID variable and 40 observation variables with irregular variables names.
+ID variable and 40 Observation variables with irregular variables names.
 The
 flexibility is a huge time saver!

-`obstype_year` now actually contains two pieces of information: the observation
+Now `obstype_year` actually contains 2 pieces of information, the observation
 type (`pop`,`lifeExp`, or `gdpPercap`) and the `year`.
 We can use the
-`separate()` function to split the character strings into multiple variables:
+`separate()` function to split the character strings into multiple variables

 ~~~
-gap_long <- gap_long %>% separate(obstype_year, into=c('obs_type', 'year'), sep="_")
+gap_long <- gap_long %>% separate(obstype_year,into=c('obs_type','year'),sep="_")
 gap_long$year <- as.integer(gap_long$year)
 ~~~
 {: .r}